 Mosquitoes are a major insect pest problem in Colorado and may seriously deter outdoor activities and tourism.
 These insects cause economic losses in cattle and other livestock through blood loss, disease transmission and irritation.
-Mosquitoes also can transmit certain human diseases such as West Nile virus, Western Equine Encephalitis.
+Mosquitoes also can transmit certain human diseases such as West Nile virus and Western Equine Encephalitis.
 The incidence of mosquito-transmitted disease in Colorado is closely monitored by public health agencies.

 West Nile Virus: What causes it?